 - 4.6.1 Investment management has been outsourced through FSL to FIMS and the responsibilities include (but are not limited to): - a.
 Managing all investment functions of FSS. - b.
-Selecting and terminating underlying fund managers as required, including preparing and negotiating contracts for management of moneys.8 - c.
+Selecting and terminating underlying fund managers as required, including preparing and negotiating contracts for management of moneys. - c.
 Selecting and terminating fund managers chosen for the Fiducian Collection. - d.
-Providing data, reports and other information to the Trustee's Investment Committee to enable the Committee to review and monitor investment performance.
+Providing data, reports and other information to the Trustee's Investment Committee to enable the Committee to review and monitor investment performance. - e.
+Managing the Manage the Manager Scheme (MTMS) process, including tactical asset allocation.

-8 See APRA Prudential Standard SPS 530 - Investment Governance - paragraph 25 effectively provides that an RSE licensee must ensure that persons monitoring the performance of each investment in each investment option, and assessing the measures required in paragraph 24, are operationally independent from persons who are responsible for making the investments.
+&lt;sup>7 See APRA Prudential Standard SPS 530 - Investment Governance - paragraph 27 effectively provides that an RSE licensee must ensure that persons monitoring the performance of each investment in each investment option, and assessing the measures required in paragraph 25, are operationally independent from persons who are responsible for making the investments.